A Grammar of Hypotheses for Visualization, Data, and Analysis: Hypothesis Spaces

 This grammar (and the hypothesis space) is specific to this instance of $V_b$, and will change if its design specification or dataset changes.
 For example, if $V_b$ now renders 100 bars, evaluating if the barchart exhibits a normal distribution may be a valid hypothesis.
 Conversely, it may no longer be valid to compare the heights of bar$_5$ with bar$_{95}$ because perceptually this becomes much harder to do, especially if the width of the visualization is large\cite{talbot2014four}.

-\stitle{Grounding $V_b$:} Suppose $V_b$ now renders dataset~\hyperref[sec:data]{R1}, where \texttt{month} is mapped to the x-axis and \texttt{price} to the y-axis; now, the values of \texttt{xpos} and \texttt{pixelheight} are functions of the \texttt{month} and \texttt{price} values, respectively.
-Grounding $V_b$'s grammar allows us to also reference the data attributes \texttt{month} and \texttt{price}.
-In this way, comparative hypotheses may be based on the underlying data attributes, or based on the visual representation - as illustrated above.
-The hypothesis space is now:

-\stitle{Adding Interaction:} Unsurprisingly, adding interaction to visualizations also impacts $H_v$ by modifying the grammar.
-Using \Cref{fig:linechart}(b), a user can also pick the \texttt{market} from a dropdown and choose to compare \texttt{price} or \texttt{cost} with \texttt{month}.
-The grammar expresses this using non-terminals for the \texttt{market} and attributes\footnote{After grounding, \texttt{market = const1} only evaluates to true for markets in the dataset, so \texttt{const1} will effectively expand to US and EU.}.
-Choosing ``US'' in the dropdown would be equivalent to binding \texttt{const1} to ``US'' and restricts the hypothesis space to those in the US market.

-\stitle{Visualization Hypothesis Space and Graphical Perception:} The difference between a data and a visualization hypothesis space illuminates the distinction between hypotheses that can be evaluated computationally from those ``computed'' by the user (via a visualization).
-Although there does not exist an exhaustive list of the functions that a user perceptually and cognitively performs when reading a visualization, research has begun to propose some equivalences (e.g.,\cite{harrison2014ranking, sarikaya2017scatterplots, pandey2016towards, yang2018correlation, correll2017regression, ryan2018glance}, to name a few).
-In addition, recent work such as Saket et al.\cite{saket2018task}, Kim et al.\cite{kim2018assessing}, and Mortiz et al.\cite{moritz2018formalizing} have started to empirically evaluate and model the effectiveness of visualizations for analytics tasks.
-We will further discuss the implications of quantifying and evaluating visualization hypothesis spaces in Section~\ref{sec:opportunities}.
+\stitle{Visualization Hypothesis Space and Graphical Perception:} Finding the limitations of human perception and cognition with different visual encodings is still an active research area in the visualization community.
+There is, at this time, no definitive mapping between all visualization designs and their task effectiveness.
+However, research has begun to propose equivalent design spaces (e.g.,\cite{harrison2014ranking, sarikaya2018scatterplots, pandey2016towards, yang2018correlation, correll2017regression}).
+Recent work such as Saket et al.\cite{saket2018task}, Kim et al.\cite{kim2018assessing}, and Mortiz et al.\cite{moritz2018formalizing} have started to empirically evaluate and model the effectiveness of visualizations for analytics tasks.
+Our grammar for describing the hypothesis space of a visualization currently cannot account for these perceptual models in a generalized way.
+However, we will further discuss the implications of quantifying and evaluating visualization hypothesis spaces in Section~\ref{sec:discussion}.